EF21-P and Friends: Improved Theoretical Communication Complexity for Distributed Optimization with Bidirectional Compression: Analysis in the Convex Setting

 \subsection{Why do bidirectional methods work much better than \algname{GD}?}

 Our analysis of \algname{EF21-P + DIANA} covers the worst case scenario for the values of $L_{\max}$ and $\alpha$.
 Although $L_{\max}$ can be equal to $n L,$ in practice it tends to be much smaller.
 Similarly, the assumed bound on the parameter $\alpha$ equal to $\nicefrac{k}{d}$ for the Top$K$ compressor is also very conservative and the ``effective'' $\alpha$ is much larger \citep{beznosikov2020biased,PowerSGD,xu2021deepreduce}.
-Note that Algorithm~\ref{algorithm:diana_ef21_p} does not depend on $\alpha!$ Our claims are also supported by experiments from Section~\ref{sec:experiments}.
+Our claims are also supported by experiments from Section~\ref{sec:experiments}.